Mike Madigan: Sentencing

-Madigan's sentencing hearing took place on June 13, 2025 in U.S. District Court in Chicago before Judge John Robert Blakey.
-Prosecutors sought a 12½-year prison term, describing his conduct as "particularly egregious" and motivated by personal and political gain.
+Madigan's sentencing hearing took place on March 13, 2025 in U.S. District Court in Chicago before Judge John Blakey.
+Prosecutors sought a 2½-year prison term, describing his conduct as "particularly egregious" and motivated by personal and political gain.
 His defense team requested probation, including one year of home confinement, citing his age (83), his role as primary caregiver to his wife, Shirley Madigan, and the absence of personal financial gain from the offenses.

 Among the materials submitted to the court was a video message from Shirley Madigan, who said she would require outside care if her husband were imprisoned.
 She characterized their 50-year marriage as one of mutual dependence and emotional support, referencing The Velveteen Rabbit, a children's story about becoming "real" through enduring love.
 "Your fur all wears off, and you don’t look very good," she said.
 "But you know you are loved."

 Madigan was ultimately sentenced to 7½ years in prison, having been found guilty on 10 out of 23 counts.

+On October 13, 2025, Madigan began serving his prison sentence at a minimum security federal prison located in Morgantown, West Virginia.

+Appeals effort

+On April 27, 2026, the Chicago-based U.S. 7th Circuit Court of Appeals, the same court which had at the time recently released from prison, and ordered new trials for, two former Commonwealth Edison officials who had been previously convicted of conspiring to bribe Madigan, upheld Madigan's conviction.
+In a 29-page rule, the court, among other things, described the evidence against Madigan as "overwhelming."
+In addition, Madigan was ordered to remain in prison.
+With this ruling, Madigan could in the near future make an effort to appeal his conviction to the U.S. Supreme Court.